regnek/ps-sass-lib/README.md

 # PS Sass Library

-*Helpful base styles to expedite workflow and create a better-optimized product*
+*Helpful base styles to expedite workflow and create a better product*

 ## Other PS Resources